-Craving banana bread, but you only have green fruits in the bowl?
+Craving banana bread, but you only have green fruit in the bowl?
 I bet you’re wondering how to ripen bananas.

 And luckily, I have five foolproof methods!

-And when you’re in the mood for a smoothie, muffin, or batch of cookies, that can be quite a letdown.
+When you’re in the mood for a smoothie, muffin, or batch of cookies, green bananas can be quite a letdown.

 The Best Way to Ripen Bananas Naturally